Petrov90/ci-admin-template/readme.md

 I am going to add with some features and re-design the template.
 See You!

 # Credits to :
--Mr. Sandhika Galih
+- Mr. Sandhika Galih
--SB Admin 2 Template
+- SB Admin 2 Template